Poland - Country Commercial Guide

 Overview

-The B2B e-commerce segment also experienced dynamic growth and reached $90 billion.
-In Poland, 84% of companies sell online, although they represent varied, sometimes quite low technical levels and 80% of these companies generated less than 10% turnover through their online sales.
+The business-to-business (B2B) e-commerce segment also has experienced dynamic growth and reached $90 billion in 2022.
+In Poland, 84 percent of companies sell online, although they represent varied, sometimes quite low technical levels, and 80 percent of these companies generated less than 10 percent turnover through their online sales.

 Assessment of Current Buyer Behavior in Market

-According to the Polish Statistical Office, 92.4% of all households, and 99.5% of households with children, had internet access in 2021.
-For the first time, mobile broadband access outnumbered the fixed access, with 72% households using mobile and 68.8% used fixed broadband access.
-Approximately 84% of Polish internet users shop online, which is still below the EU average of over 90%.
+According to the Polish Statistics Office, 93.3 percent of all households had internet access in 2022.
+Approximately 77 percent of Polish internet users shop online, which is still below the EU average of over 90 percent.

 Delivery preferences are parcel lockers, which are the cheapest delivery option, and courier services.
 In addition to parcel lockers, e-commerce platforms often offer drop off/pick-up parcel services at shops and retail stores.